|Awarding Agency Name

 - That the awarding agency will consider any comments by the applicant, in addition to the other information in the designated integrity and performance system, in making a judgment about the applicant's integrity, business ethics, and record of performance under awards when completing the review of risk posed by applicants as described in §200.205 awarding agency review of risk posed by applicants.

 Successful applicants agree to provide program services as described throughout this Funding Notice.

-Start Date: Applicants must be in a position to begin offering services on July 1, 2022.
+Start Date: Applicants must be able to begin offering services on April 1, 2023.

 - Internet access, preferably high-speed

 - Microsoft Word

 The purchase of this technology would be an allowable expenditure under the grant and may be budgeted for as part of this application.